Battery Powered vs. Pneumatic Tools: Which Are Better For Mobile Work?

 More Choice With Pneumatic

 Pneumatic tools also make the most sense when you want options.
-While the M18 may be a market disrupter, it’s essentially the first of its kind.
-You get what you get: By contrast, pneumatic tool brands have been cranking out high torque options for decades, which means there’s a huge range in size, weight, cost, features, ergonomics, and styles to choose between.
+While the M18 1” impact wrench may have been a market disrupter when it was released, there have not been any notable new battery tools released since.
+By contrast, pneumatic tool brands have been cranking out high torque options for decades, which means there’s a huge range in size, weight, cost, features, ergonomics, and styles to choose between.
 If you want options, pneumatic makes the most sense.

 Pneumatic Tools Are Tried & True